-- In respect of deposited securities, only members whose names appear in the Record of Depositors on 23 December 2020 (General Meeting Record of Depositors) shall be eligible to attend the Meeting. - A member shall not be entitled to appoint more than two (2) proxies to attend and vote at the same general meeting.
-Where a member appoints two (2) proxies, the appointments shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 3.
+- 1. The AGM of the Company will be held as a fully virtual basis conducted entirely through live streaming and remote voting using the remote participation and voting ("RPV") facilities provided by Tricor Investor & Issuing House Services Sdn Bhd ("Tricor") which are available on its TIIH Online website at https://tiih.online.
+Please read carefully and follow the procedures provided in the Administrative Notes in order to register, participate and vote remotely via the RPV facilities. - 2.
+As guided by the Securities Commission Malaysia's Revised Guidance Note and FAQs on the Conduct of General Meetings for Listed Issuers, the right to speak is not limited to verbal communication only but includes other modes of expression.
+Therefore, all members and proxies shall communicate with the broadcast venue of the Meeting via real time submission of typed texts through a text box within Tricor e-Portal's platform during the live streaming of the Meeting as the primary mode of communication.
+In the event of any technical glitch in this primary mode of communication, members and proxies may email their questions to tiih.online@my.tricorglobal.com during the Meeting.
+The questions and/or remarks submitted by the members, proxies and/or corporate representatives will be broadcasted and responded by the Chairman, Board of Directors and/or Management during the Meeting. - 3.
+In respect of deposited securities, only members whose names appear in the Record of Depositors on 27 December 2021 shall be eligible to attend, speak and vote at the AGM. - 4.
+A member shall not be entitled to appoint more than two (2) proxies to attend and vote at the same general meeting.
+Where a member appoints two (2) proxies, the appointments shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 5.
 A proxy may but need not be a member of the Company and a member may appoint any person to be his proxy.
-There shall be no restriction as to the qualification of the proxy and a proxy appointed to attend and vote at a general meeting shall have the same rights as the member to speak at the meeting. - 4.
+There shall be no restriction as to the qualification of the proxy and a proxy appointed to attend and vote at a general meeting shall have the same rights as the member to speak at the meeting. - 6.
 The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or, if such appointer is a corporation, under its common seal or under the hand of an officer or attorney duly authorised.
-The Directors may, but shall not be bound to require evidence of the authority of any such attorney or officer. - 5.
-Where a member is an authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds to which shares in the Company standing to the credit of the said account. - Where a member is an exempt authorised nominee which holds deposited securities in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 7.
-The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of that power or authority shall be deposited at the Share Registrar's office of the Company at ShareWorks Sdn.
-Bhd., No. 2-1, Jalan Sri Hartamas 8, Sri Hartamas, 50480 Kuala Lumpur, Wilayah Persekutuan, not less than forty-eight (48) hours before the time for holding the meeting or adjourned meeting at which the person named in the instrument proposes to vote, and in default the instrument of proxy shall not be treated as valid.
+The Directors may, but shall not be bound to require evidence of the authority of any such attorney or officer. - 7.
+Where a member is an authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds to which shares in the Company standing to the credit of the said account.